Trying to get your child to sleep through the night is a challenge - have…

 In order for the human body to sleep, the core body temperature needs to dip.
 The ideal temperature for sleeping varies with age.
 A baby’s room temperature of 16-20°C is comfortable and safe for your sleeping baby.
 For your toddler to sleep comfortably, the room temperature should be between 18.3 and 21.1 Celsius.
 The temperature that is comfortable for baby may feel too cool for older children or adults who need a warmer room for relaxing sleep.
 The temperature of the room where your child is sleeping definitely affects your child’s sleep.

-It is very important that you do not overheat your baby’s room.
+It is very important that you do not overheat your baby’s room temperature.
 Studies have shown overheated rooms lead to an increase in sudden infant death syndrome (SIDS).
 However, using a fan can decrease the risk of SIDS by 72%.

 Babies regulate their temperature through their heads, particularly their faces.
 If you wrap your baby, 85% total heat loss is through their face.
 If you restrict this normal method of heat loss with bedding, a bonnet, or a hood covering their face, thermal stress can occur.